Hodge Jones & Allen is one of the UK's leading human rights and criminal law firms.

 HJA currently recruits around half of its trainees from its support staff (including a number of paralegals, see below) but both internal and external applicants follow the same process.
 Candidates apply directly to the firm by submitting an application form by email or post.
 “It's a simple, open format, which makes it easy to express what you'd like to say about yourself without being restricted by lots of questions,” thought one trainee.

 The candidate pool is halved for the second round of assessments.
 Applicants complete a half-hour written exercise, and then meet with a current trainee for a tour and chat about life at HJA from a junior perspective.
-This is followed by a final interview with two members of the firm and separate interviews with the Managing Partner and the Operations Director, who gauges motivation and fit with the firm.
+This is followed by a final interview with two partners and separate interviews with the Operations Director, who gauges motivation and fit with the firm.
 Offers are made shortly afterwards.

 Achievements and experiences